jgrss/geowombat/paper/paper.md

 # Summary

 GeoWombat is an open-source Python library that provides an end-to-end platform for geospatial raster data processing and remote sensing analysis at scale.
-Built on xarray [@xarray], Dask [@dask], and rasterio [@rasterio_software], GeoWombat simplifies common but complex operations - such as mosaicking multi-tile imagery, reprojecting across coordinate reference systems, aligning rasters of varying resolutions, and performing radiometric corrections - into concise, intuitive commands.
+Built on xarray [@xarray], Dask [@dask], and rasterio [@rasterio_software], GeoWombat simplifies common but complex operations---such as mosaicking multi-tile imagery, reprojecting across coordinate reference systems, aligning rasters of varying resolutions, and performing radiometric corrections---into concise, intuitive commands.
 The library includes built-in sensor profiles for Landsat 1--8, Sentinel-1 and Sentinel-2, MODIS, and NAIP that automate band naming, scaling, and metadata handling.
 It supports workflows spanning cloud-based data access via SpatioTemporal Asset Catalogs (STAC) from multiple providers, a full radiometric processing chain (DN-to-reflectance conversion, atmospheric correction, BRDF normalization, and topographic correction), vegetation index computation, raster-vector interoperability, Cython-accelerated moving window statistics, scikit-learn-based [@scikit-learn] machine learning classification, deep learning with PyTorch [@pytorch], and georeferenced object detection.
 By leveraging Dask's lazy evaluation and task graphs, GeoWombat enables out-of-core processing of raster datasets of any size on commodity hardware.

 # Statement of need